St. Bonaventure University

 What is a bias incident?

-St. Bonaventure University recognizes a bias incident as any act committed against a person or property, not rising to the level of a crime, motivated by the offender’s conscious or unconscious bias against a person's or group’s perceived race, ethnicity, gender, gender identity or expression, sexual orientation, disability, religion, socioeconomic class, nation of origin, age, veteran status or marital status.
+St. Bonaventure University defines a bias incident as any act committed against a person or property, not rising to the level of a crime, motivated by the offender’s conscious or unconscious bias against a person or group’s perceived race, religion, creed, color, sex, gender, pregnancy (including childbirth and related medical conditions), age, national or ethnic origin, marital status, veteran status, disability, gender identity or expression, sexual orientation, genetic information or predisposition, domestic violence victim status, familial status, or any other protected category under applicable local, state, or federal law (collectively, “Protected Characteristics”).

 Bias incident management and response

 When a bias incident report is received, an initial assessment of the report is done to determine whether the reported incident rises to the level of a hate crime.
-Once the initial assessment is complete, a response team will be appointed based on the incident reported, the reporting party (if known), and the responding party (if known).
+Reported bias incidents that are not a violation under a university policy will be referred to a Bias Incident Response Team.
+A response team is appointed based on the incident reported, the reporting party (if known), and the responding party (if known).
 The appointed response team will review the report and determine and execute a proper course of action.

-If you report anonymously, the university will not have your contact information to follow up with you regarding the report.
-When provided contact information with a report, the university will notify reporting individuals within 24 hours of receipt of the report of the following information:
+When contact information is provided in a report, the university will notify the reporting individual(s) within 24 hours of receipt of the report of the following information:

 • Acknowledgement of receipt of the report